 - has no spelling or grammatical errors.

-- Taking time to prepare for interviews:
+- Prepare for interviews:

 If you are getting interviews but not the job, you may need to work on your interview technique.
 Ensure you: